What is a Pow-Wow? Meaning, origins, and role in Indigenous cultures

 A Pow-Wow is a cultural and spiritual gathering that brings together people from different Indigenous nations, as well as non-Indigenous visitors, around music, dance, songs, teachings, and crafts.

-- • To celebrate Indigenous identity
+- • Celebrating Indigenous identity

-- • To pass on knowledge between generations
+- • Transmitting knowledge between generations

-- • To strengthen community ties
+- • Strengthening community ties

 Each Pow-Wow has its own energy, rhythm, and protocols, but all share the same core: honor, respect, and cultural continuity.